badimala218/Assignment-12/README.md

-# Getting Started with Create React App
+# Assignment 12

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+(Depreciated)

+### CS 648 coursework
+React inventory management system website.

+#### Notes
+- CDNs were used for Bootstrap.
+- Depreciated: Added babel dependencies to combat depreciation warnings, but it's also depreciated.

+#### File information
+React components are located in src folder.

 ## Available Scripts